kevc528/backend-challenge20/README.md

 if the club's code could change or not - maybe a user changes the club name and wants to then change the club code as well, or if the code gets leaked.
 But, if the club code is guaranteed to never change, then it could be the primary key too.
+Also, I could have made the description required... but I don't think it's completely necessary since some clubs have names that are self-explanatory.

 ```
 class Tag(db.Model):